Child Development Center

 Registration and Admission Procedures

-Because the FCC Program falls under the guidelines of the Marine Corps, and thus the Child Youth and Teen Program, patrons of the FCC program are required to register with the CYP’s Resource and Referral Office.
+Because the FCC Program falls under the guidelines of the Marine Corps, and thus the Child and Youth Programs, patrons of the FCC program are required to register with the CYP’s Resource and Referral Office.
 This packet is due in the R&R office before the child’s start date in the home.
-If this is not possible (as in the case of an emergency), the parent will fill out a drop in packet at the Provider’s house.
-The Provider must have either a copy of the R&R’s registration packet or the drop in packet, and a copy of the child’s immunization records before the child may stay in the home.
+The Provider must have a copy of the R&R’s registration packet and a copy of the child’s immunization records before the child may stay in the home.
 The FCC Program is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 Children identified with special needs will register with the Exceptional Family Member Program.
-A Special Needs Evaluation Review Team may meet to make an assessment and report to the Commanding Officer on the FCC’s ability to accommodate the child’s special needs.
+An Inclusion Action Team (IAT) may meet to make an assessment and report to the Commanding Officer on the FCC’s ability to accommodate the child’s special needs.

 Fees & Charges